Over-the-Air Federated Learning: Rethinking Edge AI Through Signal Processing

-Weighted AirFL, also known as WAFeL, offers a flexible approach that removes the need for CSIT, power control, and large antenna arrays by introducing and emphasizing a new design dimension: \textit{aggregation weights}.
+Weighted AirFL, also known as WAFeL, offers a flexible approach that avoids CSIT-based power control and large antenna arrays by introducing and emphasizing a new design dimension: \textit{aggregation weights}.
 This enables operation even with a single-antenna server.
 This approach was originally proposed in~\cite{wafel, wafel_conf}, encompassing both homogeneous and heterogeneous computational settings, and was subsequently extended in~\cite{w_japan} to regression problems, with the following key components:

 \textbf{Weighted Aggregation:} Other AirFL approaches, like traditional FL, use fixed equal-weight aggregation as in~\eqref{simple_agg}.
 This simple aggregation is grounded on ideal communication conditions, yet remains adopted despite interference, noise, and other wireless impairments.
 In such cases, AirComp aims to approximate the fixed aggregation function as closely as possible, with the accuracy of this approximation depending on the effectiveness of the system design.
 To overcome this, WAFeL proposes a general weighted aggregation as